christianryding/Omni-Notes/doxygen_main.md

 - [Note](@ref it.feio.android.omninotes.models.Note) Represents a Note in the application.
 This is what the exporter code exports.
 - [DetailFragment](@ref it.feio.android.omninotes.DetailFragment) has the main responsibility for implementing the GUI that shows a note.
 This class has most the the GUI related code for the contact attachment and the exporter.

+### DetailFragment

+When the user selects *Export* in the meny the `showExportPopup` is called initiate the export.
+The method start by showing a dialog to let the user select a file format.
+After the user has selected a format the method this then calls `handleExportPopupResult` to show the intent for choosing a filename.
+When the intent successfully returns the [ExportNoteTask](@ref it.feio.android.omninotes.async.notes.ExportNoteTask) will take over and export the file to storage.

 ## Exporter Overview

 Most of the code related to the exporting code is implemented in `it.feio.android.omninotes.export` package.
 This gives a brief overview: